 With entry-level PCs selling for less than $500 and fully equipped mainstream PCs selling for $1,200, you might wonder if it’s even worthwhile to repair or upgrade your old system.
 After all, a new system comes with a warranty, all new software, and shiny new parts.
 The problem is and we’ll try to put this politely a cheap new system is just that.
 Cheap.
 Year after year, consumer-grade, mass-market PCs are cost-reduced more and more.
 That shiny new cheap system comes with a cheap, unreliable motherboard; a small, slow hard drive; barely adequate memory; a marginal power supply; and so on.
 TANSTAAFL: There Ain’t No Such Thing As A Free Lunch.

 Is it impossible, then, to buy a good system, manufactured with high-quality components?
 Of course not, but don’t expect to get it at a bargain price.
 Business-grade systems from name-brand vendors and systems targeted at gamers and other enthusiasts use high-quality components, but those systems are priced 50% to 200% higher than consumer-grade, mass-market systems.
-If you compare apples to apples, you’ll often find that it’s cheaper overall to repair or upgrade your current system than to buy an equivalent new system.
+If you compare them, you’ll often find that it’s cheaper overall to repair or upgrade your current system than to buy an equivalent new system.

 When you buy a PC, you get a cookie-cutter computer.
 You can choose such options as a larger hard drive, more memory, or a better monitor, but basically you get what the vendor decides to give you.
 If you want something that few people ask for, like a better power supply or quieter cooling fans or a motherboard with more features, you’re out of luck.
 Those options usually aren’t available.

 One of the best things about upgrading your own PC is that you can focus on what is important to you and ignore what isn’t.
 Off-the-shelf commercial PCs are by nature jacks of all trades and masters of none.
 System vendors have to strike a happy medium that is adequate, if not optimum, for the mythical “average” user.
-Want to store your entire DVD collection on your computer?
-You can upgrade your system to a terabyte (1,000 GB) or more of hard disk space.
+Want to store your entire movie collection on your computer?
+You can upgrade your system a terabyte (1,000 GB) or more of hard disk space.
 Want your system to be almost silent?
 You can choose upgrade components with that in mind, and end up with a system that’s nearly inaudible even in a quiet room.
-When you upgrade your existing system, you choose where to focus your efforts; when you buy a PC, you get what’s being offered.
+When you upgrade your existing system, you can choose where to focus your efforts; when you buy a PC, you get what’s being offered.